Chapter 8 - Drug Abuse or Drug Addiction

 Copies of all other relevant medical reports, laboratory results, and evaluations connected to the medical condition.

-Once the documents are received by CDC, the documents are reviewed and CDC will forward a response letter with results of the review to the requesting USCIS office.
-Only CDC’s response is provided to the requesting USCIS office.
+Once the documents are received by CDC, CDC reviews the documents and forwards a response letter with results of the review to the USCIS office that submitted the request.

 CDC’s usual processing time for review and response back to the requesting USCIS office is approximately 4 weeks.